Are you thinking of changing from the traditional 5-day week to a 4-day homeschool week, but wondering what you would do with an extra day?

 These extra days are perfect for nature hikes.
 You can head out for a long hike without worrying about skipping something important because you’ve already completed your week’s work.
 There’s time to stop to admire turtles sunning on a log or count ducklings swimming in the water.

 6. Day for Games

-Let’s face it, everyone loves games.
-But games are time consuming and the press of life keeps us from pulling out the games as often as you should.
+Let’s face it; everyone loves games.
+But games are time-consuming, and the press of life keeps us from pulling out the games as often as we should.
 Instead of worrying about how to add games to your week, use the gift of an extra day and assign it to be a game day.
 Pop popcorn, bake cookies, and enjoy the guilt-free time playing together.
 Just think of the memories you’ll make!

 7. Day for Projects

 There are many time-consuming but awesome projects we skip because of time constraints.
 Use the gift of an extra day to complete some of these fun projects.
 Create a salt map of the United States.
 Mummify a chicken.
 Create a LEGO windmill.
 The options are endless.